gchq/stroom-docs/content/en/docs/user-guide/security/deployment.md

 ### Application to Stroom Proxy Communication

-The application can be configured to share some information with Stroom Proxy so that Stroom Proxy can decide whether or not to accept data for certain feeds based on the existence of the feed or it's reject/accept status.
+The application can be configured to share some information with Stroom Proxy so that Stroom Proxy can decide whether or not to accept data for certain feeds based on the existence of the feed or its reject/accept status.
 The amount of information shared between the application and the proxy is minimal but could be used to discover what feeds are present within the system.
 Securing this communication is harder as both the application and the proxy will not typically reside behind the same firewall.
 Despite this communication can still be performed over SSL thus protecting this potential attack vector.

 ### Admin port